stanekTM/PCB_Elegance/README.md

 # My edited version PCB Elegance
 Just unzip this version of the files to disk.
 The key is the "PCB_Elegance_v3.52.0" folder.
+By default, the programs are in "EN".
+Other translations are only in "CZ".
+If you are a proud Czech, copy the translation files from the "Translations\CZ" folder to the main "PCB_Elegance_v3.52.0" directory.